fabrizio-vitale-deltatre/slides-next-wave-of-javascript-fw/slides.md

 class: bg-yellow-300
 ---

-# React is starting to show it's limits
+# React is starting to show its limits

 <v-clicks>